Skip to content

 Do you prefer to learn by video?
 For a detailed overview of the Human Capital Priorities stream, we recommend this video guide from Deanne Acres-Lans, founder of Canada Abroad, an immigration consultancy based in Ontario, and one of Moving2Canada’s trusted partners:

-Ontario Express Entry Human Capital Priorities stream eligibility criteria
+What Are the Benefits of the Ontario Express Entry Human Capital Priorities Stream?

 In order to be eligible under Ontario’s Express Entry Human Capital Priorities Stream, individuals must meet certain criteria.